TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendRouting/Index.rst

 a module, a typical route or an AJAX call.
 Therefore use either :php:`buildUriFromRoute()` or :php:`buildUriFromRoutePath()`.
 The :php:`UriBuilder` then returns a PSR-7 conform :php:`Uri` object that can be cast to string when needed.
-Furthermore does the :php:`UriBuilder` automatically generate and apply the mentioned session token.
+Furthermore does the :php:`UriBuilder` automatically generates and applies the mentioned session token.

 .. code-block:: php